antgonzales/antgonzales.github.io/_posts/2014-04-20-create-a-responsive-form-for-static-websites.markdown

 This is the basic setup for the way in which Validate will check the form.
 Each of the names of the rules correspond with the form we created earlier.
 Each of the options are self-explanatory but feel free to look in the reference docs for more options.

-Although the form validates, it’s automatically adding error messages to the form and doesn’t submit information to our messages inbox.
+Although the form validates, it’s automatically adding error messages to the HTML and doesn’t submit information to our messages inbox.

 ##Custom Error Styles
 I don’t particularly want the error messages to pop-up.
 I think my form is straightforward enough for people to know whether or not they are inputting information correctly.
-Instead of the default messages, I want the form to highlight red on fields that aren’t properly utilized.
+Instead of the default messages, I want the form to highlight fields that aren’t properly utilized with red borders.

 {% highlight javascript %}